 - Don’t buy cheap drill bits from eBay.
 I went through a pack of 10 in two days!

 - Avoid rainy days.
 Ideal time to build would be in the summer.
 I was caught out by a couple of rainy days that prevented me from building.
 You can’t fit the roof materials when wet.

 - Think about what floor you want.
 I went for the cheaper floor on this model but wish I’d gone for the thicker flooring.
 This was about an extra £150 but I think it’s worth it.
 I added a cheap laminate floor just to strengthen it up a bit.
 This cost about £50.

 - Add some security.
 I won’t be putting anything in here until I’m happy it’s protected.
-I’ve purchase a decent smart home Yale alarm system, home security lighting and triple bolted doors.
+I’ve purchased a decent smart home Yale alarm system, home security lighting and triple-bolted doors.